For More Information

 The Hiatt Career Center has a page devoted to Italian Studies, which has a host of information specific to minors in Italian Studies.
 For sample internships, alumni career paths, transferable skills, and links to professional websites, please visit the Hiatt Italian Studies Page.

-For students interested in an off-the beaten-path Italian experience, a summer in Catania, Sicily, is an exciting possibility for you.
+For students interested in an off-the beaten-path Italian experience, a summer in Siena is an exciting possibility for you.

 Open to all Brandeis students, this program, which runs from May 31, 2015 to July 25, 2015, provides the opportunity for Italian language immersion to students ranging from no Italian background through four semesters of language experience.
-An academic traveling seminar in addition to language practica and a history and culture course take learning outside the classroom walls and into the streets of one of Sicily's most charming cities.
+An academic traveling seminar in addition to language practica and a history and culture course take learning outside the classroom walls and into the streets of one of Siena.

 Students who complete the program may receive numeric credit for three Brandeis courses as well as Italian elective credit.

-Download the fact sheet (pdf) and learn more about this program and how it relates to Brandeis credit.
+Learn more about this program and how it relates to Brandeis credit here.

 Ready to apply?
 Start the application process.